Halo 3: Development

 Compared to the harried pace of Halo 2s development which necessitated painful cuts to ship the game on time, Bungie staffers recalled Halo 3s development as much more smooth, with more time to add features like Forge mode.
+The multiplayer map design team, led by Chris Carney and Steve Cotton, had plenty of time to prototype and playtest new designs and concepts to build a stable of solid ideas for future maps.
+Many of those early prototypes led to some of the most iconic multiplayer maps in the Halo series.

 Bungie remained quiet as to what their new project was, leaving comments in their weekly update alluding to a "new project".
 The game was officially announced with a real-time cinematic trailer at E3 2006.

 In comparison with Halo 2s tight-lipped development, Bungie was more transparent about the process for Halo 3.
 Bungie kept the public informed on game development via weekly updates on their web site.
 During development, the game was divided into single player and multiplayer builds; this made debugging and testing the much smaller multiplayer files quicker.
 While details of Halo 3s multiplayer were widely disseminated in the sixteen months leading up to the release, the single-player aspect of the storyline was kept relatively secret throughout much of the development to build up interest.
 The first campaign screenshots did not appear until a year after the announcement trailer, on July 5, 2007, as a "tease" for the planned pace of marketing.

 A public beta test of the game's online multiplayer features, as well as saved films and file share, took place four months before the full release.
+It consisted of three multiplayer maps: High Ground, Valhalla, and Snowbound.
 Access to the beta required a Crackdown disc.

 AI behavior was enhanced and improved; the behavior of enemy Brutes the player faces was modified, giving them a "pack mentality" that causes the aliens to perform similar actions at the same time and altering gameplay.